Who We Are

 Having multiple years in the beauty industry, Briana took a stand for inclusion.
 Generating a detailed Sensitivity Training Handbook as well as specific Transgender services, Bree Safe Zone trained locations in the Boston district.
 Creating a more welcoming and inclusive space for all, she was able to work towards unveiling a Transgender Class for Confidence country wide.

-Meryl is a third-year PhD candidate studying the connections between political thought and aesthetics, with interest in feminism and decolonial thought.
+Meryl is a fourth-year PhD candidate studying the connections between political thought and aesthetics, with interest in feminism and decolonial thought.
 She has years of experience working with nonprofits, the LGBT community, and children with disabilities, and is excited about the opportunity to serve the trans community through this role.
 In her spare time, she enjoys writing, traveling, and drinking too much coffee.

 Tyler is a transgender man that has been involved in healthcare for 15 years.
 He has experience in both pharmacy and insurance and enjoys working with trans people one-on-one to help them get coverage for gender-affirming surgeries and trans-related healthcare.
 He is a founding member of #TransForTheHolidays, a project that aims to bring a little more love to homeless or otherwise disadvantaged trans people during the holiday season.
 In his spare time, Tyler can be found volunteering with his local Special Olympics program or performing random acts of carpentry in his garage.